JoyyTj/cs231n/README.md

 # cs231n
-This is the code for cs231n Spring 2019 assignment
+This is the code for assignments in cs231n Spring 2019